zumepro/tultemplate2/theses/dp_en.typ

 @anchor_name
 ```

-For example, we can take a look at this illustrative reference (@example_link).
+For example, we can take a look at this illustrative reference (@example_anchor).

 == Abbreviations

 The LaTeX TUL template includes a list of abbreviations at the beginning of the document.
 Therefore, we’ve included one here as well.
-This list is configured to appear only if there is *at least one* abbreviation defined — which seemed quite logical.
+This list is configured to appear only if there is *at least one* abbreviation defined --- which seemed quite logical.

 You can create (define) an abbreviation with #abbr("ABC", "Alphabet") like this: